demathelin/robot/README.md

 The controller parameters are stored in a yaml file in the `/config` folder and loaded as ros parameters in the `run.launch` file.
 They are then read by the controller with load_parameters(); .

+# Custom messages and service

+Custom messages can be defined in the `msg` folder.
+An example is provided with the `PandaRunMsg.msg` file.
+Custom services can be defined in the `srv` folder.
+An example is provided with the `UI.srv` file.

 # Some installation requirement